 Developing this recipe has been very difficult.
 And slow.
 And sometime a little discouraging.
 It often happens with gluten free cooking, you probably already know it.

-I have started to experiment with gluten-free flours about 3 years ago and to try to make GF bread about one year ago.
-Last September, I got the first bread that looked like something I would actually want to eat.
-It has taken me another 7 months to perfect it.
+I have started to experiment with gluten-free flours sometime in 2011 and to try to make GF bread about 2 years later.
+In September 2013, I got the first bread that looked like something I would actually want to eat.
+It has taken me several more months to perfect it and it’s still a work in progress.

 Of course I don’t bake bread everyday.
 In addition, I am a small eater so each loaf lasts me several days as I am the only GF person in the house.
 But still, I must have made at least 20 different recipes to get to this point.